OpenCageData/ruby-opencage-geocoder/README.md

 # OpenCage Geocoder

-A Ruby client for the [OpenCage Data](https://opencagedata.com/) geocoding API.
+A Ruby client for the [OpenCage](https://opencagedata.com/) geocoding API.

 ## Installation